Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 Honouring the gods of ancient cultures means acknowledging that they knew best about how to honour and petition the gods.

-A big part of embracing the Greek cultural context when connecting with Persephone is to not impose your past religious beliefs onto her worship.
+A big part of embracing the ancient Greek cultural context is not imposing your past religious beliefs onto Persephone’s worship.

-Here are some things to be aware of when connecting to Aphrodite and other Greek gods:
+Here are some things to be aware of when connecting to Persephone and other Greek gods:

 • The myths aren’t literal.